Exploring Back Channel Authentication with Zitadel: Understanding OIDC Security Through Undocumented APIs

 } `json:"session"`

-Session binding connects your verified identity to the specific authorization request—like a bank teller linking ID verification to your transaction.
-This prevents attackers from hijacking the session or authorization separately.
+Session binding connects your verified identity to one specific authorization request, the way a bank teller ties ID verification to your transaction.
+An attacker can’t hijack the session or the authorization on its own.

 The token exchange uses private_key_jwt: